Your Health and STI's and STD's

 How we can help

-The Hope Center offers free STI testing for Gonorrhea and Chlamydia for all clients considering abortion.
-In the event of a positive result for either infection treatment will be offered at no charge to our client.
+The Hope Center offers free STI testing for Gonorrhea and Chlamydia to women who believe they may have been exposed.
+In the event of a positive result for either infection treatment will be offered at no charge.

-If you need a full panel test or are not currently pregnant, Hope has referrals for STI testing and treatment in the Boone, NC area.
+If you need a full panel test, Hope has referrals for STI testing and treatment in the Boone, NC area.